All Episodes

 It was on my sister's birthday, December 11th, 2015.

-That I got that phone call and I was like, holy crap, and I didn't sleep for like 72 hours.
+I got that phone call and I was like, holy crap.

 Yeah, that was a big one.

-The only reason I'm holding off on uh giving it to you guys is because I want to get my buddy on so that we can talk about it together because he helped me throughout the entire thing.
+The only reason I'm holding off on giving it to you guys is because I want to get my buddy on so that we can talk about it together because he helped me throughout the entire thing.

-So um there you go, guys.
+There you go, guys.

 That's actually the case that got me the director's award.

-It was uh that case that I did.
+It was that case that I did.

-So um I'll talk about that as well.
+So I'll talk about that as well.

-I had a really big organized crime case uh on this little town out in the middle of nowhere in Texas where they were smuggling uh crystal methamphetamine and a bunch of drugs and shit.
+I had a really big organized crime case on this little town out in the middle of nowhere in Texas where they were smuggling crystal methamphetamine and a bunch of drugs and shit.

-So I could do them, it's just that it's gonna be extensive.
+It's just that it's going to be extensive.

-I don't want to put you out of sleep because I'm really gonna since it's my case, it's my baby, I'll be able to go into the weeds about certain things.
+I don't want to put you out of sleep because I'm really going to, since it's my case, it's my baby.

-Yeah, I mean, it's so bad that I still remember the main targets, name, date of birth, where he lives.
+I mean, it's so bad that I still remember the main targets, name, date of birth, where he lives.

-I remember social security number, like that.
+I remember social security number like that.

-You can see my shiny.
+You can see Myron's eyes shining.

 Yeah.